Lemoncode/angular-exercise/README.md

   - Create a new property on MembersTableComponent with the current organization name (_lemoncode_ by default).
   - Create an input to hold the organization member name.
-  - Tie up on change to the organization property change.
-You can use ngModel directictive to achieve this goal.
+  - Tie up organization property change.
+Use ngModel (two way binding) directive to achieve this goal.
   - Use the organization property before running the query.

 # About Lemoncode